Analysis

 A note on the performance figure

 The "sub-50ms retrieval for 10,000 memories" number quoted earlier should be treated as unconfirmed.
-We couldn't find a published source backing it, and it runs against Mem0's own LOCOMO benchmark paper, which reports search latency closer to 148ms at the median and around 200ms at p95.
+We couldn't find a published source backing it, and it runs against Mem0's own LOCOMO benchmark paper (opens in a new tab), which reports search latency closer to 148ms at the median and around 200ms at p95.
 Fast enough for interactive use, but plan against the published figures rather than the rounder claim.

 Conclusion